thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/overview.md

 Tenant administrator is able to define one **Root Rule Chain** and optionally multiple other rule chains.
 Root rule chain handles all incoming messages and may forward them to other rule chains for additional processing.
+Other rule chains may also forward messages to different rule chains.

 For example, the rule chain below will: